elecburger/reaper_mastering_starter_pack/readme.md

 The building process will produce a zip file with the directory containing the portable installation.
 Pre-built zip-files and installation instructions can be [found here](https://www.masteringexplained.com/starterpack/).

 The zip file is built by a bash script.
-This is only tested on MacOS, but should work in Linux or Windows (using WSL) as well.
+This is only tested on MacOS, but might work in Linux or Windows (using WSL) as well.

 1. Clone the repo and enter the directory